AviAgarwal27/election-blog/content/post/2024-11-04-final-prediction/index.md

 # RMSE (In-sample & Out-of-sample)

+To test the predictive accuracy of this model, I calculated both in-sample and out-of-sample root mean square error (RMSE) based on the 2020 election.
+For the in-sample RMSE, I included 2020 data in the training set while using the same weights derived from all prior elections.
+For the out-of-sample RMSE, I excluded the 2020 data from the training set, but still applied the same weights.
+Although this means the out-of-sample RMSE reflects weights partially trained on 2020 data, removing this data would be challenging given the method I used for generating the weights, and the impact of any single election on weight determination is minimal.

+The in-sample RMSE results, in Table 2, were encouraging, ranging from a low of 0.04 in Georgia to a high of 2.05 in Wisconsin, indicating that the maximum prediction error was within 2 percentage points—enough to potentially swing a state.
+Most of the error came from overestimating the Democratic vote share.

 <table class="table table-striped table-hover table-condensed table-responsive" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>
 <span id="tab:unnamed-chunk-21"></span>Table 2: In-Sample RMSE for 2020 by State